shashankg7/cikm-safeultr/README.md

 ### Data pre-processing:

-1. Some feature values in the datasets is unusually high, so it's a good idea to remove feature values > say 98 percentile in the dataset.
+1. Some feature values in the datasets is unusually high, so it's a good idea to remove outlier feature values > say 98 percentile in the dataset.

 #### Next steps: